rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 `~/.ssh/customer1/`

-See the section [Network Devices with legacy ciphers](#network-devices-with legacy-ciphers) for an example of of how to add a key to a device profile.
+See the section [Network Devices with legacy ciphers](#network-devices-with-legacy-ciphers) for an example of how to add a key to a device profile.

 My current recommended public-key signing algorithm is Dan Bernstein's ED25519.
 To create a set of keys using ed25519, run the following in the terminal from the ~/.ssh directory: